Quantization of conductance in gapped interacting systems: Setup and Results

-We can now state our main assumption \begin{assumption}[Gap for all $\phi$] $\tilde{H}(\phi)$ has a non-degenerate ground state whose distance to the rest of the spectrum, i.e.\ the \emph{gap}, is bounded below by $\gamma(\phi) > 0$, uniformly in $L$.
-Moreover, $\inf_{{\phi\in\bbT^2}} \gamma(\phi) \geq \gamma$ for some $\gamma>0$. \end{assumption} This assumption will be in place throughout the entire paper, so we do not repeat it.
+\begin{assumption}[Gap for all $\phi$] $\tilde H(\phi)$ has a non-degenerate ground state whose distance to the rest of the spectrum, i.e.\ the \emph{gap}, is bounded below by $\gamma(\phi) > 0$, uniformly in $L$.
+Moreover, $\inf_{{(\phi)\in\bbT^2}} \gamma(\phi) \geq \gamma$ for some $\gamma>0$. \end{assumption} } This assumption will be in place throughout the entire paper, so we do not repeat it.
+By gauge covariance (\ref{GT}), all flux Hamiltonians are gapped.
 Making the assumption is standard in the context of the quantum Hall effect.
 Hastings and Michalakis \cite{HastingsMichalakis} assume the gap condition only at one point $\phi = \phi_0$ of the flux torus.
 In Section~\ref{sec: rationale} we explain why one could believe this assumption to hold true for any $\phi$ if it holds for $\phi = \phi_0$.